dchymko/darylchymko.ca/content/collections/resume_pages/dc_resume/home.md

             text: 'Get Outside'
           -
             type: text
             text: ', an initiative that encourages people to explore human-powered outdoor adventures and connect with nature.
-For me, exploring remote landscapes and adapting to changing weather and the unknown is a way to connect deeply with nature, embracing life’s adventures with the same passion and curiosity I bring to my work'
+For me, exploring remote landscapes and adapting to changing weather and the unknown is a way to connect deeply with nature, embracing life’s adventures with the same passion and curiosity I have for technology.'
     type: text_content
     enabled: true
     section_title: 'About me'